Commentary on Luke 9 and Matthew 16

 She was blonde.
-She was cute.
-And she was in two of my classes in the Guthrie, Oklahoma high school.
+She was cute, and she was in two of my high school classes in Guthrie, Oklahoma.

-In the summer before my senior year, my father had moved to Guthrie to pastor the Church of the Nazarene there.
-It was in that last year of high school that I met the little blonde.
+In the summer before my senior year, we moved to Guthrie where my father became the pastor of the Church of the Nazarene.
+There, in my last year of high school, I met the little blonde.